 RENO AIR RACING HISTORY

 Held every September just north of Reno, the National Championship Air Races have become an institution for northern Nevada and aviation enthusiasts from around the world.
 For one week, the high desert north of Reno becomes home to hundreds of aircraft, their pilots and crews.
 Over the past ten years, the event has attracted more than 1 million spectators and generated more than $600 million for the region’s economy.
-The event features six racing classes, a large display of static aircraft and several military and civil flight demonstrations.
+The event features six racing classes, a large display of static aircraft and several military and civilian flight demonstrations.